wellcomecollection/docs/rfcs/062-knowledge-graph/README.md

 **Data sources**

 Ensure that local data sources like spreadsheets are excluded.
 Verify that URLs of external data sources are current and functional, and consider schema verification for input data.
 Reassess external data acquisition methods, comparing API queries and full data downloads.
 Explore potential additional data sources and confirm that all relevant information is being captured.
+This includes internal data and the possibility of capturing additional relationships, such as between works themselves.
 Consider update schedules of the different data sources and how these feed into graph updates.

 **Graph model**